adamjhc/stream-vertex-cover/dissertation/report/report.md

 >
 > 250-300 words

-With the rise in the size of datasets in the order of magnitudes, there has been greater demand for memory efficient streaming algorithms.
-Many of these algorithms still lie in unimplemented theoretical space.
+With the size of datasets growing in the order of magnitudes, there has been greater 8demand for techniques to process the data.
+Streaming algorithms have been shown to be a strong contender in order to tackle this.
+While these datasets have been growing, many of the classical problems questioned about these datasets have not changed and neither has the order of their output size.
+This gives us a perfect environment to take advantage of parameterized complexity.
+Vertex Cover is one such such classical problem that has had parameterized streaming algorithms developed for it in recent years.
+However, many of these algorithms still lie in unimplemented theoretical space.

 This paper aims to build a base on how to go about implementing streaming algorithms and to provide aids in understanding of how these algorithms work.
 We provide as-is implementations from previous work as well as optimised implementations, visualisations, performance profiling against graphs from a number of different domains, and a proof-of-concept streaming platform.
-All together we believe this provides all the tools needed to further development into new graph theoretic parameterized streaming algorithms.
+All together, we believe our work provides all the tools needed to further development in bringing this class of algorithms out of theoretical space.

-> This probs needs more stuff about parameterization as that's the focus of these algorithms rather than the fact that they're streaming algorithms.
+> needs more about memory parameterization

 [TOC]